The Hounds of Cheverny

 Ruth and I last visited Cheverny several years ago.
 While there is much to see and do at Cheverny, I believe the dogs are its greatest attraction.

 After you have seen many, many chateaux, they all morph into one.
-There is a similarity between them.
-Even the tourists start looking the same.
+There is a similarity between them, and even the tourists start looking the same.

 At Cheverny, it is different.
 Chambord may have its horses, but Cheverny has its dogs.
 The dogs were the primary reason for our return visit.

 We arrived early at the kennels, and after making a few new friends (dogs, i.e.), I reluctantly agreed to take another look at the Chateau.
-But I made sure that we were back at the kennels in time for the feeding.
+But I ensured we were back at the kennels in time for the feeding.

 Around a hundred hunting dogs live in Cheverny.
-The dogs — half English foxhound and half French Poitevins— are taken out hunting twice a week in winter, the hunting season.
+Half English foxhound and half French Poitevin— the dogs are taken hunting twice a week in winter, the hunting season.
 Judging by the horns in the trophy room, they are very good at their job.

-La Soupe Des Chiens is a crowd-puller, so get there early, about 20 to 30 minutes beforehand, to get a good position, preferably where the bars are wide enough to put a camera through.
+La Soupe Des Chiens is a crowd-puller, so get there about 20 to 30 minutes beforehand to get a good position, preferably where the bars are wide enough to put a camera through.
 Don’t worry; the dogs are too busy concentrating on the food to worry about your camera.

 The hungry hounds are gathered on the kennel rooftop and begin howling as the trainer brings in a barrow of chicken, pasta and kibble.

-As he opens the gate, the dogs grow more and more agitated but will not attack the food until the trainer gives the order.
+As he opens the gate, the dogs become more agitated but will not attack the food until the trainer gives the order.
 Only then do they go berserk and dive in.

 It is a real scramble, although the food seems enough to go around.
-I certainly did not see any emaciated animals.
-Wagging tails suggested satisfaction.
-The less aggressive dogs hung around the outside of the scrum, waiting for the first onslaught to abate before diving to get their share.
+I certainly did not see any emaciated animals; wagging tails suggested satisfaction.
+The less aggressive dogs gathered outside the scrum, waiting for the first onslaught to abate before diving to get their share.

 1, Avenue du Château, Cheverny 41700